Should I Get My Master’s in Nursing? The Factors to Consider

-The Rasmussen College Master of Science in Nursing program prepares students for roles in nursing leadership or nursing education—many of which typically prefer candidates with an advanced education.
+The Rasmussen College Master of Science in Nursing program prepares students for roles in nursing leadership, administration or nursing education—many of which typically prefer candidates with an advanced education.

 2. Earning potential

-Regardless of the field, a earning a Master’s degree is often tied to a pursuit of higher earning potential—and that’s no different for nursing careers.
+Regardless of the field, earning a Master’s degree is often tied to a pursuit of higher earning potential—and that’s no different for nursing careers.

 “Life is not cheap,” Rich says.
 “Nurses are coming back to school not only because they love the profession, but they also want greater earning power.”